RootSystemML/RootSystemML.github.io/format/thesaurus.md

 Independent count of the number of branches ([unit][]: integer)

 ######parent-node: (root)
-This property allows for to connect the root axes to the parent axes.
-More precisely, it indicates which node of the parent axe the first node of this axe is. ([unit][]: integer)
+This property allows **to connect** the root axes to the parent axes.
+More precisely, it indicates which node of the parent axe is actually the first node of this axe. ([unit][]: integer)

- - Eg: “3” means the first node is the same as the 3rd node of parent axe
+ - Eg: “3” means this axe 1st node is the same as the 3rd node of parent axe

 ######parent-position: (root)
 Indicates at which position on the parent axe this axe starts ([unit][]: real)